irusri/geniesys/docs/plugins/genelist.md

 **Overview**

 GeneList is the heart of the GenIE-CMS; this will be the entry point to many of the tools and workflows.
-Foundation to entire CMS database has been designed based on GeneList tables.
+Foundation to the entire CMS database has been designed based on GeneList tables.
 Tables that are started with gene_ or transcript_  prefixes are considered as GeneList tables.
 GeneList tables are comprised of two types of tables according to our vocabulary; the first one is primary tables and the second one is annotation tables. transcript_info and gene_info tables are considered as primary tables and rest of the GeneList tables are known as annotation tables.

 [![GeneList tables](https://github.com/irusri/GenIECMS/blob/master/docs/images/GeneList_v4.png?raw=true "GeneList tables")](https://raw.githubusercontent.com/irusri/GenIECMS/master/docs/images/GeneList_v4.png)